Real-Serious-Games/Factory/README.md

 Registering types manually is boring work.
 Here's how to do it automatically.

-By name...
+Use the 'FactoryCreatable' attribute to mark your types.

-Use the 'FactoryCreatable' attribute to mark your type:
+By name:

 	[FactoryCreatable]
 	public class MyType
     {
     }

-Or if you using an interface:
+Or by interface:

 	[FactoryCreatable(typeof(IMyType))]
     public class MyType : IMyType
     {
     }

-Scan loaded DLLs for marked types:
+Then ask the factory to scan loaded DLLs for marked types:

 	factory.AutoRegisterTypes();

-Be careful, this can be expensive!
-Ideally you will only do this once at startup.
+Be careful, this can be **expensive**!
+Ideally you will only do this only once at startup.

-Then create objects by name or interface as necessary.
+You can now create the automatically registered objects by name or interface as necessary.

 Dependency Injection via Properties
 -----------------------------------